bcomnes/bret.io/src/blog/2023/reintroducing-top-bun/README.md

 After sitting on the idea of `siteup` for over a year, by the time I published it to `npm`, the name was taken, so I used the npm org name hack to get a similar name `@siteup/cli`. **SILLY NPM!**

-I enjoyed how `@siteup/cli` came out, and have been using it for 2 year now.
-Thank you of course to [ungoldman](https://ungoldman.com) for laying the foundation of most of these tools and patterns.
+I enjoyed how `@siteup/cli` came out and have been using it for two years now.
+Thank you, of course, to [ungoldman](https://ungoldman.com) for laying the foundation of most of these tools and patterns.
 Onward and upward to `top-bun`!

 ![contribution graph](./img/contribs.png)